revaturelabs/interviewquestions/InterviewSpecificQuestions/Hibernate/Hibernate.md

 ------

-12. What should I do to automatically create the database schemas from configuration file or annotation information in Hibernate?
+12.What should I do to automatically create the database schemas from configuration file or annotation information in Hibernate?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)